Montevideo: Music

 In Montevideo, as throughout the Rio de Plata region, the most popular forms of music are tango, milonga and vals criollo.
 Many notable songs originated in Montevideo including "El Tango supremo", "La Cumparsita", "La Milonga", "La Puñalada" and "Desde el Alma", composed by notable Montevideo musicians such as Gerardo Matos Rodríguez, Pintín Castellanos and Rosita Melo.
 Tango is deeply ingrained in the cultural life of the city and is the theme for many of the bars and restaurants in the city.
+20th. century composers like three-time Grammy nominated Miguel del Aguila have taken Uruguayan tango to international classical music audiences.
 Fun Fun' Bar, established in 1935, is one of the most important places for tango in Uruguay as is El Farolito, located in the old part of the city and Joventango, Café Las Musas, Garufa and Vieja Viola.
 The city is also home to the Montevideo Jazz Festival and has the Bancaria Jazz Club bar catering for jazz enthusiasts.

 Cuisine

-The center of traditional Uruguayan food and beverage in Montevideo is the Mercado del Puerto ("Port Market").
-Beef is very important in Uruguayan cuisine and an essential part of many dishes.
-A torta frita is a pan-fried cake consumed in Montevideo and throughout Uruguay.
-It is generally circular, with a small cut in the center for cooking, and is made from wheat flour, yeast, water and sugar or salt.
-Montevideo has a variety of restaurants, from traditional Uruguayan cuisine to Japanese cuisine.
+The cuisine of Montevideo largely reflects that of the rest of the country, which is shaped by the strong influence of Italian and Spanish immigration.
+This heritage is evident in the widespread consumption of pasta, pizza, bread, and baked goods, as well as in the prominent role of grilled meats, particularly asado.
+Cafés and bars are central to daily life, serving as both dining venues and social spaces rooted in the city’s local tradition.

+A torta frita is a widely consumed circular pan-fried cake, typically made from wheat flour, yeast, water, and sugar or salt, with a small cut in the center to aid cooking.
+Since it is traditional to eat Italian gnocchi on the 29th of each month in Uruguay, this dish is specially served on that day in most of the city’s restaurants.
+Additionally, the chivito—a sandwich made with sliced beefsteak—is widely popular.
+Equally popular is the “a la piedra” style pizza, baked in a wood-fired oven and served in rectangular slices.
+The city is home to a large number of traditional pizzerias and classic neighborhood bars.

+The city has also several historic markets that today serve as gastronomic and cultural hubs, including the Mercado del Puerto, the Mercado de la Abundancia, and the Mercado Agrícola.
+While originally conceived as traditional marketplaces, these structures now operate primarily as food halls, offering both Uruguayan and international cuisines.